xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/component-files/component-files/fcreate.md

 `X` must be either:

 1. a simple character scalar or vector which specifies the name of the file to be created.
 If no file extension is supplied, the first extension specified by the   CFEXT parameter will be added.
-See CFEXT Parameter CFEXT on page 1.
+See CFEXT Parameter[ CFEXT](../../UserGuide/Installation and Configuration/Configuration Parameters.htm#CFEXT).
 2. a vector of length 1 or 2 whose items are:- a simple character scalar or vector as above.
 - an integer scalar specifying the file size limit in bytes.